solangegueiros/chainlink-keepers-tutorial/README.md

 In Remix, on the left side, locate the fourth button: Deploy and run transactions.

-In the dropdown contract, select Counter
+In the dropdown contract, select Counter.

-In the right side of the button deploy, fill the parameter updateInterval
+In the right side of the button deploy, fill the parameter updateInterval.

-I will use 30, for 30 seconds
+I will use 30, for 30 seconds.

 ![Remix - deploy](/images/image_4.png)